usnationalarchives/digital-preservation/README.md

 The answers to all the questions have been assigned numeric values, which are used to calculate an overall Risk Rating and a general risk level which translates to: Low Risk, Moderate Risk, and High Risk.

 Additionally, NARA prioritizes formats in our holdings for preservation actions.
-The Prioritization Matrix is modeled on the traditional preservation model of Value/Use/Need.
-For our purposes, we use Need/Use/Readiness to determine our preservation priorities.
-The Risk Rating goes into the “Need” column, representing the Need for a preservation action.
-“Use” is represented by how common the format is in our holdings at the time of assessment, approximating the level of use of the format in the permanent records of the Federal Government.
+The Prioritization assessment is modeled on the traditional preservation model of Value/Use/Need.
+For our purposes, we use Need/Use/Feasibility to determine our preservation priorities.
+The Risk Rating represents the “Need” for a preservation action.
+“Use” is represented by evaluating Prevalence: how common the format is in our holdings at the time of assessment, therefore approximating the level of use of the format in the permanent records of the Federal Government.
 There is no way to map the “Value” of the holdings to individual file formats because record sets/series typically contain multiple file formats.
-Instead, we have replaced Value with Readiness, or the capacity for NARA to process and convert formats.
-We assess Readiness based on the general availability of tools for format migration that do not alter the content in unacceptable ways as well as our capacity to perform acceptable migrations.
+Instead, we have replaced Value with “Feasibility,” or the capacity for NARA to process and convert formats.
+We assess Feasibility based on the general availability of tools for format migration that do not alter the content in unacceptable ways as well as our capacity to perform acceptable migrations.

-For both the Risk and Prioritization, the lower the number, the greater the risk or need.
+For both the assessment of Risk and Prioritization, the lower the NARA Total number, the greater the risk or need.
 It is possible for numbers to be negative integers.

-We are sharing our current completed matrix as a template for its use by any interested organizations.
+We are sharing our current completed matrix as a template for its use or adaptation by any interested organizations.

 For a more technical discussion of the development and use of the Risk and Prioritization Matrix, a conference paper presented at the 2018 iPRES International Digital Preservation meeting is available at: https://osf.io/ctw3g/.
+Note that this discusses an earlier iteration than what is current.

 ## File Format Preservation Action Plans
 We are also sharing our File Format Preservation Action Plans.

 These plans consist of two types of documentation.
-The first is the Essential Characteristics documentation for multiple categories of electronic records.
-The 17 electronic record type categories are:
+The first is documentation for multiple categories of electronic records.
+The 16 categories are:
-* CAD, Digital Design, or Vector Graphics
 * Digital Audio
+* Digital Design and Vector Graphics
 * Digital Still Image
 * Email
-* GIS
+* Geospatial
 * Moving Image: Digital Cinema
 * Moving Image: Digital Video
-* Multimedia
 * Navigational Charts
 * Presentation and Publishing
 * Software and Code